dirkwhoffmann/vAmigaTS/Denise/Modes/shres/README.md

 #### The rule, as measured

-**Two pixels are combined into one colour index, and the partner is the pixel TWO positions further on:**
+**Two pixels are combined into one colour index.
+The pairing works on aligned groups of four super hires pixels -- one lores pixel -- and within a group it pairs across rather than side by side: pixel 0 with pixel 2, pixel 1 with pixel 3.**

 ```
+base  = (p & ~3) | (p & 1)
-index = (pixel[p+2] & 3) * 4 + (pixel[p] & 3)
+index = (pixel[base+2] & 3) * 4 + (pixel[base] & 3)
 ```

 so a super hires pixel can reach any of COLOR00 to COLOR15.
 Bitplane 5 would supply a bit 4, but with two bitplanes it never fires, and shindex5 confirms bit 4 is never set.

-The stride is what took longest to find, because most patterns hide it. **Any pattern of period 2, or a constant one, has `pixel[p+2] == pixel[p]`**, so the index collapses to
+The pairing is what took longest to find, because most patterns hide it. **Any pattern of period 2, or a constant one, has `pixel[base+2] == pixel[base]`**, so the index collapses to

 ```
 index = 5 * v          reaching only COLOR00, COLOR05, COLOR10, COLOR15
 ```

-That collapsed form is what shindex, sh1bpl, shsplit and shramp all measure -- every pattern they draw is period 2 or constant by construction, so they are structurally blind to the stride and agree with a "no pairing at all" reading.
+That collapsed form is what shindex, sh1bpl, shsplit and shramp all measure -- every pattern they draw is period 2 or constant by construction, so they are structurally blind to the pairing and agree with a "no pairing at all" reading.
 It took shspot, whose patterns have period 16, to separate the two: its sections reach COLOR01, COLOR03, COLOR06, COLOR09, COLOR11 and COLOR12, which `5 * v` cannot produce at all.

-Fitting the stride against all four shspot sections gives `+2` uniquely and exactly -- every register seen on the A500+ is predicted, with none left over.
+Reading the yellow spot out of all sixteen shspot photographs gives a 16 x 4 table of "does register n appear in section s".
+Two candidate rules survive it: this one, and a simpler sliding partner two pixels ahead (`index = (pixel[p+2] & 3) * 4 + (pixel[p] & 3)`).
+Neither predicts a register the hardware fails to show.
+What separates them:

+- **Consistency.** Under the group rule, every cell the hardware does *not* show has a lower duty cycle than every cell it does show for that same register -- exactly what a detection threshold looks like.
+The sliding rule inverts that twice: register 1 is invisible at 2/16 in section 4 yet visible at 1/16 in section 1, and register 11 likewise.
+It also predicts register 14 in all four sections where the group rule predicts sections 1, 2 and 4 -- and section 3 is precisely the one the photograph leaves blank.
+- **The edges.** A sliding partner straddles the end of the fetched bitplane data, where the buffer holds zeros, and paints one stray column of an otherwise unreachable colour. vAmiga did exactly that, a green line at the right edge of the shramp bars.
+A full-resolution scan of the A500+ photograph at that spot shows only ordinary edge ringing, with the green channel never exceeding red.
+A group cannot straddle, because the fetched region begins and ends on a word boundary and therefore on a group boundary.

 The rule is the same for one bitplane as for two (sh1bpl), with `v` simply carrying bitplane 1 alone.

 A consequence worth knowing when reading reference images: the regression screenshot records only **even** pixels, so it shows a subset of what a CRT does.
-For shspot section 1 the emulator's dump reaches COLOR01, COLOR04 and COLOR05 while the full picture also reaches COLOR03, COLOR09 and COLOR14.
+For shspot section 1 the emulator's dump reaches COLOR00, COLOR01, COLOR04 and COLOR05, while the odd pixels it discards carry COLOR04 and COLOR14.
 Both are correct; they are different samples of the same line.
-A second consequence is a one-column artifact at the trailing edge of the display, where the pairing reaches two pixels past the end of the bitplane data.

 vAmiga's `PixelEngine::colorizeShres` implements the rule above.

 #### shsplit1

 Whether the chosen register is shown whole, or split so one sub-pixel takes the high bit pair of each RGB nibble and the other the low pair.
 Every shindex palette was built from nibbles `$0/$5/$A/$F`, whose bit pairs are equal, so a split would have been invisible there by construction. shsplit1 uses nibbles where the halves differ -- `COLOR05 = $C00`, `COLOR10 = $300`, `COLOR15 = $F00` -- across four sections of constant pixel value.
-Read the answer off sections 1 and 2: clearly different brightness means no split, equal mid red means split. vAmiga, implementing no split, renders them 0.70 and 0.11.
+Read the answer off sections 1 and 2: clearly different brightness means no split, equal mid red means split.

+**This test is not conclusive, and its first reading was wrong.** `$C00` measured 0.80 and `$300` 0.625, which was taken as "clearly different", i.e. no split.
+The split is real -- shramp settled it -- and the two sections should read as the same mid red.
+Two data points in one frame cannot separate a genuine difference from photographic scatter: the same two nibbles measured across the shramp frames came out the other way round, with `$3` above `$C`.
+Use shramp for this question.
+Keep shsplit1 as a reminder that a two-point comparison decides nothing.

 #### sh1bpl1 to sh1bpl5